 A short story collection

-A woman gives birth to an octopus; a girl and her grandmother set fire to a public park; a chronic masturbator falls in love with Isaac Newton’s ghost; a phantasmal hyena relentlessly haunts a young Texas couple; and a once-happy couple attacks an old woman in hopes of stealing her magic teeth.
+A woman gives birth to an octopus; a girl and her grandmother set fire to a public park; a chronic masturbator falls in love with Isaac Newton’s ghost; and a young girl makes a dangerous trade with a refugee vampire bat.
 In each of Chameleons’s nineteen stories, there is an energetic brew of horror, humor, and magical realism that often gives genre boundaries a good hard shove.

-In other exciting news: More than seventy percent of Chameleons’ stories have now found homes in various magazines and journals, and what’s more, the short story “The Feast” was just named a finalist in Tethered by Letters’ F(r)iction Spring Short Story Contest.
+Some exciting news for the collection: The story “The Feast” was named a finalist in Tethered by Letters’ F(r)iction Spring Short Story Contest.

 The Fire Eaters

 Set amid the rural pines of East Texas,The Fire Eaters is a work of dark, near-future science fiction and magical realism.
 After Dr. Rose Padilla and her wife Dr. Vivien Black suffer a miscarriage, they become determined to perfect the process of ectogenesis—to create the first human ever grown entirely external of a human body.

 Combining science fiction elements with horror, the supernatural, and a touch of mystery, The Fire Eaters is ultimately a story about mothers, women, and the shifting definitions of both.

 An older version of the prologue has already been published by Used Gravitrons (Issue 18), a small excerpt will be published this August with Hobart, and the science behind the novel (i.e. ectogenesis) also inspired K.C.’s nonfiction article, “Brave New Worlds: Ectogenesis and the Future of Pregnancy,” with SQUAT Birth Journal (Issue 19).